Read Across America Read-In |

 |

-The library is now taking reservations for free income tax assistance provided by AARP.
-Time slots are available on Tuesdays from February 4 through April 8.
+The library is taking reservations for free income tax assistance provided by AARP.
+Time slots are available on Tuesdays through April 8.

 You are asked to bring the following items to your appointment, which will be in the library meeting room: a photo ID, social security card, last year's tax return, all pertinent forms showing sources of income and deductions.